Professional Development and Training

 Your suggestions for new programs or possible presenters are always welcome.
 If you have any suggestions, please email firstname.lastname@example.org.

 Technology Learning Opportunities at Skidmore

-To learn more about other on-campus, customized workshops and off-campus learning opportunities, please visit the Academic Technologies website.
+To learn more about other on-campus, customized workshops and off-campus learning opportunities, please visit the LEDS website.

 Tip of the Month